rust-embedded/book/src/start/hardware.md

 Debugging will look a bit different.
 In fact, the first steps can look different depending on the target device.
 In this section we'll show the steps required to debug a program running on the STM32F3DISCOVERY.
-This is meant to serve as a reference; for device specific about debugging check out [the Debugonomicon](https://github.com/rust-embedded/debugonomicon).
+This is meant to serve as a reference; for device specific information about debugging check out [the Debugonomicon](https://github.com/rust-embedded/debugonomicon).

 As before we'll do remote debugging and the client will be a GDB process.
 This